MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 Note: When Office is installed, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.

-## Apply application preferences to an existing installation of Office 365 ProPlus
+## Apply application preferences to an existing installation of Microsoft 365 Apps

 You can apply new application preferences to client computers that already have Microsoft 365 Apps installed without changing any other deployment setting.
 To do so, create a configuration file that contains application preferences and then run the ODT in **customize** mode.
 Customize mode ignores all other settings in the configuration file except application preferences.